 See a production at the Fredericksburg Theater Company

 Every year, the Fredericksburg Theater Company puts on funny and joyful performances around the holidays.
-This year, the season kicks off in November with Blood & Holly: Christmas West of the Pecos written by and staring Greater Tuna star Jaston Williams (if you don’t already know the Texas Christmas comedy Greater Tuna, you’re missing out).
-In December, the Company presents Scrooge, The Musical, an adaptation of the Charles Dickens classic A Christmas Carol.
+This year, the season kicks off in November with Elf, Jr. In December, the Company presents Plaid Tidings, a comedic show featuring Christmas classics.

 Browse the wares at Trade Days

-Trade Days are one of the classic activities in Fredericksburg.
+Trade Days is one of the classic activities in Fredericksburg.
 Once a month, Sunday Farms is full of over 400 vendors selling antiques, gifts, clothes, jewelry, and unique offerings.
 There’s always lots to choose from, but the holidays bring even more options.
-In addition to the November and December Trade Days (the latter happens days before Christmas), there’s a bonus market during the weekend of Thanksgiving
+In addition to the November and December Trade Days (the latter happens days before Christmas), there’s a bonus market during the weekend of Thanksgiving.

 Trade Days is free to visit, and parking is only $5.
 There are hundreds of booths to browse as well as numerous food vendors.
 You could practically spend all day here, if you wanted to.